EltonRuan/vscode/README.md

 Debugging in VS Code is intuitive, flexible, and extendable.
 With the right setup, you can reduce bugs faster and improve your overall development experience.

 ## COMMON ISSUES AND TROUBLESHOOTING

+Even though Visual Studio Code is a powerful and reliable editor, it's common to face a few issues during setup or usage.
+Below are some frequent problems and how to solve them.

+### VS Code Not Detecting Installed Languages

+*Problem:*
+Languages like PHP, Python, or Node.js are not recognized.

+*Solution:*
+- Make sure the language is properly installed on your system.
+- Add the executable to your system's PATH variable.
+- Restart VS Code after installation.
+- Use the which php, which python, or which node command to confirm the path (Linux/macOS) or where (Windows).

+### Extensions Not Working

+*Problem:*
+An extension doesn’t seem to apply changes or function as expected.

+*Solution:*
+- Reload the editor (Ctrl + Shift + P → "Reload Window").
+- Make sure the extension is enabled and updated.
+- Check for conflicting extensions.
+- View the *OUTPUT* panel for extension-related errors.

+### Debugging Doesn’t Work

+*Problem:*
+Breakpoints are ignored or debugging fails to start.

+*Solution:*
+- Ensure your launch.json is configured properly.
+- Install and configure any required runtime (e.g., Xdebug for PHP).
+- Check if breakpoints are set in the correct scope/file.
+- Try restarting VS Code or your machine.

+### High Memory or CPU Usage

+*Problem:*
+VS Code becomes slow or unresponsive.

+*Solution:*
+- Disable unused extensions.
+- Close unused workspaces or files.
+- Increase memory allocation via settings.json.
+- Use the *Process Explorer* (Help → Open Process Explorer) to find heavy processes.

+### Unable to Open Folder or Workspace

+*Problem:*
+"Permission denied" or blank workspace.

+*Solution:*
+- Check folder permissions (especially on Linux/macOS).
+- Run VS Code as administrator (Windows) or with sudo if necessary (Linux).
+- Ensure the path is not too long or contains special characters.

+### Git Not Detected

+*Problem:*
+Git commands are unavailable or source control panel is empty.

+*Solution:*
+- Install Git and restart VS Code.
+- Ensure Git is added to your system's PATH.
+- Run git --version in the integrated terminal to verify installation.

+### General Troubleshooting Tips

+- Always keep VS Code and extensions updated.
+- Use Ctrl + Shift + P → Toggle Developer Tools to view console errors.
+- Try resetting user settings by clearing the settings.json.
+- Use F1 → "Clear Editor History" if projects are acting strange.
+- Check the official documentation or GitHub issues for known bugs.

 ## MULTILANGUAGE SUPPORT
 ## FINAL CONSIDERATIONS